-The decay rate is enhanced if there are additional transitions to other lower-lying energy levels.
-In addition, the upper-state lifetime can be reduced by quenching processes, involving e.g. the deexcitation at impurities or crystal defects, or energy transfers between different laser ions.
+The decay rate is enhanced if there are additional radiative or non-radiative transitions to other lower-lying energy levels.
+In particular, there can be quenching processes involving e.g. the deexcitation at impurities or crystal defects, or energy transfers between different laser ions.
 The decay of the upper-state population is then not necessarily of exponential nature; non-exponential decay is frequently observed (particularly for measurements with sufficiently short pump pulses).
-For example, some quenching processes lead to a fast decay, as long as the upper-level population is high, but have little influence on later stages of the decay.
+For example, some quenching processes lead to a fast decay, as long as the upper-level population is high, but have little influence later on.

 For some gain media such as Cr:forsterite and Cr:YAG, the upper-state lifetime is strongly temperature-dependent.
 The reason can be phonon-assisted non-radiative relaxation, which becomes stronger at higher temperatures.